Tenchu: Dark Secret: Plot

 After Rikimaru and Ayame defeat Kurokaze, leader of the Furai ninja clan in service of Lord Hakkaku, they learn that Princess Shizu is pregnant.
 Following another raid on Saiga, Princess Shizu becomes possessed by an evil entity and vanishes from the village.
 Rikimaru and Ayame find the princess atop a tall cliff, ready to kill herself in order to prevent the birth of her child.
 Lord Hakkaku appears, seemingly possessed by an evil entity himself, and explains that the occult rituals he performed on Princess Shizu were meant to resurrect the Lord of the Dead and successfully resulted in her becoming pregnant with a demonic spawn.
 Furthermore, he reveals his intentions of opening a gateway between the world of the living and the underworld, allowing countless demons to pass through and feast on the flesh and souls of helpless humans.
 Princess Shizu, struggling to resist the demonic possession, flings herself off the cliff, but is caught by Lord Hakkaku before she hits the ground; they both disappear into the night.

-Soon after, an ominous castle emerges from the night fog; realizing it’s the gateway between the worlds Lord Hakkaku spoke of, Rikimaru and Ayame venture inside the castle and prevent the dark ritual’s completion.
+Soon after, an ominous castle emerges from the night fog; realizing it is the gateway between the worlds Lord Hakkaku spoke of, Rikimaru and Ayame venture inside the castle and prevent the dark ritual's completion.
 Lord Hakkaku, revealed to have been long possessed by the demon Kubira, is defeated and killed by the two ninja, and the evil entity possessing Princess Shizu is exorcised using Izayoi, the ancestral blade of the Azuma Clan.
 The three survivors of the ordeal escape the crumbling castle and return to Saiga.
 Princess Shizu remains in the village for a while to regain her strength before returning home to her father, while Rikimaru and Ayame, their mission finished, head back to Gohda Castle.

 The Hakkaku province replaced their lost ruler with a relative of Kagemasa, but he lacked the skills befitting of a lord, and Hakkaku eventually vanished from history altogether.
 Meanwhile, unable to find peace at home, Princess Shizu left the Akama province one day, never to be seen again.